 There are many different names for Juneberries.
 Often known as the serviceberry, Saskatoon berry, shadbush, Amelanchier, or juneberry, this abundant fruit resembles a blueberry.
 The jam created from the summer harvest is a beautiful deep red.
 The fruit is also made into pies (of course).

 When Germans immigrated to the United States, many settled in the Midwest, especially in Wisconsin.
 They brought their food culture, which included a vast knowledge of the brewery process and making sausages like bratwurst.
 The two are highly complementary.

 Ground pork or beef and milk-soaked bread make a light and fluffy meatball served in a brown gravy with lingonberry jam on the side.
-There is a heavy argument online that Swedish meatballs were actually invented in Turkey, but Scandinavian Midwesterners have many memories of this dish served traditionally in their homes.
+There is a heavy argument online that Swedish meatballs were invented in Turkey, but Scandinavian Midwesterners have many memories of this dish served traditionally in their homes.
 It's even in church cookbooks, a reliable indicator of the most-wanted family meals in an area.

 This easy, tasty sandwich isn't a sloppy Joe, but it tends toward that direction.
 Short on sauce but heavy on flavor, the Maid-Rite is a loose meat sandwich, with cooked hamburger meat scrambled with pickles, mustard, or onions for flavor.

-We love this Maid-Rite Sandwich recipe from Dine & Dish.
+Get the recipe from Dine & Dish.

-There are as many claims to the invention of the Reuben sandwich, including its attribution to Reuben Kulakofsky of Omaha, Nebraska.
+There are as many claims to the invention of the Reuben sandwich, including its attribution to Reuben Kulakofsky of Omaha, Neb.
 Whatever the origins, this mix of corned beef, Swiss cheese, sauerkraut, and Russian dressing is enjoyed across the midwest, including the iconic version at The Crescent Moon Ale House in Omaha.